-Additional Reading Materials: Instructor will provide additional readings from a variety of sources including current event articles.
+Additional Materials: Instructor will provide additional materials from a variety of sources including current event articles.

-Course Structure: This course will include videos, assigned supplemental readings, assignments, and tests.
-All materials, including the class required textbook, will be accessible through Blackboard, or provided in class.
+Course Structure: This online course will include video assignments, readings and reading quizzes, and tests.
+All materials, including the class required textbook, may be found on or accessed via Blackboard.